A Complete Guide to Web Testing: How to Test a Website

 Website testing involves checking and assessing the functionality of a website to ensure it complies with requirements.
 QA teams need to perform a whole scope of work, including simulating various real-life usage scenarios and analyzing the behavior of the site under stress.
 Once an issue is discovered, testers report it to the development team.
 After the error is resolved, the website is re-tested.

 Launching a website without prior testing is always a huge risk.
-Even if you eventually manage to make it work, the damage to your company’s reputation may be irreparable.
-So it’s worth investing a bit more time upfront rather than spending countless hours later trying to fix problems that could have been prevented with proper testing.
+Even if you manage it to get it working over time, the damage to your company’s reputation would be irreparable.
+Therefore, it’s always worth investing a bit more time at the beginning than spending countless hours later trying to fix issues that could have been prevented with proper testing.
 Besides these obvious reasons, there are at least four benefits that make website testing an important part of the development process:

 Validating the functionality